payne/blog-11ty/posts/mindmaps.md

 One of the manythings I like about David's software is the json export and import.

-My frozen in time build is at [MattPayne.org/mindmaps](http://mattpayne.org/mindmaps/)
+My frozen in time build is in a github page at [https://payne.github.io/mindmaps/](https://payne.github.io/mindmaps/)

 What do you like for mind mapping?